Driny

 Driny is a limestone cave in West Slovakia in the Little Carpathians Mountains.
-It is located around 2 km southwest of the village of Smolenice.

-The cave's entrance altitude is 399 m.
+It is located around 2 km southwest of the village of Smolenice, and the cave's entrance is 399 m above sea level.

 The first attempt to enter the cave was made by Prussian soldiers, who were camping nearby during the Austro-Prussian War.
-It was finally explored in 1929, and in 1934 the first 175-metre route was opened.
+It was finally explored in 1929, and in 1934 the first 175 m route was opened.
 In 1950 other parts of the cave were explored and in 1959, the cave was reopened.
 The cave was declared a nature monument in 1968 and became part of the newly designated Little Carpathians Protected Landscape Area in 1976.

-Today, of the total explored length of 636 m, 550 m are open to the public.
+The total explored length is 636 m, 550 m are open to the public.